Forvideos061/awesome-3d-ai-seo-geo/README.md

     └── Interactive 3D Experience
 ```

-The WebGL application should complement the HTML page.
+The WebGL scene should complement the HTML page.

 ---

 # Three.js SEO

-Three.js is a rendering library, not an SEO framework.
+Three.js is a 3D rendering library, not an SEO framework.

-When building Three.js websites:
+When building websites with Three.js:

-* Keep important content outside the canvas.
+* Keep important information outside the canvas.
 * Use semantic HTML.
 * Provide meaningful metadata.
 * Use crawlable URLs.
-* Avoid rendering the entire page as one canvas.
+* Avoid turning the entire website into one canvas.
 * Optimize JavaScript loading.
 * Optimize 3D assets.
 * Provide accessible alternatives where appropriate.

-### Three.js Performance Considerations
+### Three.js Performance Areas

 Pay attention to: